-{\em The model.--} In this paper, the asymmetric cumulant $\ac$ and the related flow observables in relativistic isobar collisions at $\snn=200$ GeV are calculated by an event-by-event hybrid model iEBE-VISHNU~\cite{Shen:2014vra} that combines (2+1) dimensional viscous hydrodynamics~\cite{Song:2007ux} to describe the expansion of the QGP and the hadron cascade model (UrQMD) to simulate the evolution of the subsequent hadronic matter~\cite{Bass:1998ca,Bleicher:1999xi}.
-The initial condition of the collision is simulated by the Trento model~\cite{Moreland:2014oya,Bernhard:2016tnd} with the given a nuclear density distribution described by Eq.~(\ref{eq:WS}).
+In this paper, we implement iEBE-VISHNU to calculate the asymmetric cumulant $\ac$ and the related flow observables in relativistic isobar collisions at $\snn=200$ GeV. iEBE-VISHNU~\cite{Shen:2014vra,Song:2010aq} is an event-by-event hybrid model that combines (2+1) dimensional viscous hydrodynamics~\cite{Song:2007ux,Song:2007fn} to describe the expansion of the QGP and the hadron cascade model (UrQMD) to simulate the evolution of the subsequent hadronic matter~\cite{Bass:1998ca,Bleicher:1999xi}.
+The initial condition of the collision is simulated by the Trento model~\cite{Moreland:2014oya,Bernhard:2016tnd} with the given nuclear density distribution described by Eq.~(\ref{eq:WS}).
 The parameters for the iEBE-VISHNU simulation are listed in Tab.~\ref{tab:VISHNU}, which are tuned to roughly reproduce the multiplicity and flow observables measured in experiment~\cite{STAR:2021mii}.
 A more detailed description of those parameters can be found in Ref~\cite{Moreland:2018gsh}.

 The nuclear densities with deformation for \Ru\ and \Zr\ have been obtained in Ref.~\cite{Xu:2021uar}, using DFT calculations with the slope parameter of symmetry energy $L(\rho_{c})=47.3$ MeV.
-The previous experiments of nuclear structure indicate that $\betaRu =0.16$ and $\betaZr=0.2$~\cite{Nijs:2021kvn}.
+The previous experiments about nuclear structure indicate that $\betaRu =0.16$ with negligible octupole deformation and $\betaZr=0.20$ with negligible quadrupole deformation.
 However, recent hydrodynamic simulations on relativistic isobar collisions indicate that those values are overestimated~\cite{Nijs:2021kvn}.
-We therefore choose another deformation factor for both \Ru\ and \Zr, i.e. $\betaRu=0.12$ and $\betaZr=0.16$.
-We found that this can give a better description of elliptic ratio $R(v_{2})$ and triangle flow ratio $R(v_{3})$, although the motivation of this study is not focus on quantitative prediction.
+We therefore choose another set of deformation factors for both \Ru\ and \Zr, i.e. $\betaRu=0.12$ and $\betaZr=0.16$.
+We found that this can give a better description of elliptic flow ratio $R(v_{2})$ and triangle flow ratio $R(v_{3})$, although the motivation of this study is not focus on quantitative prediction of flow ratios.
 The Woods-Saxon parameter sets for different deformation factors are listed in Tab.~ \ref{tab:WSDFT}